Semiclassical analysis on compact nilmanifolds: Abstract

 \section{Abstract}

-In this paper, we develop a semi-classical calculus on compact nil-manifolds.
-As applications, we obtain Weyl laws for positive Rockland operators on any graded compact nil-manifolds and results on quantum ergodicity in position for sub-Laplacians on any stratified nil-manifolds.
+In this paper, we define and study semi-classical analysis and semi-classical limits on compact nil-manifolds.
+As an application, we obtain properties of quantum limits for sub-Laplacians in this context, and more generally for positive Rockland operators.